-The Shire Acquisition is expected to close on January 8, 2019, subject to a number of conditions, including receipt of regulatory clearances and approval by the shareholders of both companies (our and Shire's respective extraordinary general meetings are scheduled for December 5, 2018).
-See "Risks Related to the Shire Acquisition-We may not be able to complete the Shire Acquisition on the expected schedule, or at all."
+We currently expect that the Shire Acquisition will close in the first half of 2019.
 Under the Co-operation Agreement with Shire, dated May 8, 2018, we have agreed to use all reasonable endeavors to complete the Shire Acquisition.
 In addition, we agreed to pay Shire a "break fee" in the amount and manner stated in the Co-operation Agreement if certain triggering events occur, at or prior to termination of the Co-operation Agreement.
 See "Risk Factors-Risks Relating to the Shire Acquisition-We may be required to pay Shire a significant "break fee" in certain circumstances.
 No "break fee" will be payable by Shire."
 The requirement to pay such "break fee" is subject to certain exceptions.
 Furthermore, we have agreed that, subject to customary governance and shareholder approval, up to three Shire directors will join our board with effect from the completion of the Shire Acquisition.